jenny-s51/react-topology/packages/module/patternfly-docs/content/examples/TopologyAnchors.md

 - **`useAnchor`:** Allows you to specify your own custom anchor or provide a function that returns a specific anchor.
   - This is useful for adjusting the anchor based on the node being displayed.

-These hooks accept the following parameters, allowing you to customize when to use the anchor:
+These hooks accept the following parameters, allowing you to customize the anchor:

 - **`points` (for `usePolygonAnchor` only):** The points for the polygon.
 - **`AnchorEnd`:** Use for start, end, or both.